ap2wow/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ## Acknowledgements

 Thank you for reading this long boring blog.
-Thanks very much for the supports from our group as I do not have much time to imagine something that is not related to my academic stuffs.
-I also thanks our group members to collect the long-term data in the Lake.
-The bird data in this post are from our group and the data of island attributes come from the [Gutianshan plot](http://blog.sciencenet.cn/blog-267448-463699.html).
+Thanks very much for the supports from our group as I do not have much time to imagine something that is not related to my academic stuff.
+I also thank our group members to collect the long-term data in the Lake.
+The bird data in this post are from our group, and the data of island attributes come from the [Gutianshan plot](http://blog.sciencenet.cn/blog-267448-463699.html).
 I just ran the analyses anyway as these data have no biological senses.
 I thanks <a href="https://gist.github.com/sixf/9488518">this tutorial</a> for providing the original code of this analyses.
 The code of this blog could be downloaded from [here](http://sixf.org/files/code/2014/mumin.txt) (updated) or [here](https://github.com/sixf/TIL-model-selection/archive/master.zip) (expired).
-Feel free to leave any reviews in the end of this post because you are the referee!
+Feel free to leave any reviews at the end of this post because you are the referee!
 Thank you!

 ## References

 1. Anderson, David R. (2008) *Model based inference in the life sciences: a primer on evidence*.
 New York: Springer.
 2. Burnham, Kenneth P., and David R. Anderson.
 (2002) *Model selection and multimodel inference: a practical information-theoretic approach*.
 Springer.
 2. Symonds, Matthew RE, and Adnan Moussalli.
 (2011) A brief guide to model selection, multimodel inference and model averaging in behavioural ecology using Akaike’s information criterion. *Behavioral Ecology and Sociobiology*, **65**: 13-21.
 APA
 3. Whittingham, Mark J., et al. (2006) Why do we still use stepwise modelling in ecology and behaviour?. *Journal of animal ecology*, **75**: 1182-1189.

 **How to cite:** Si X., Pimm S.L., Russell G.J. & P. Ding.
 (2014) [Turnover of breeding bird communities on islands in an inundated lake](http://sixf.org/en/publication/). ***Journal of Biogeography***, 41, 2283–2292.